 The Hive's hexagon-and-neon theme continues on the south side of the building near the primary entrance.

-The Podium, Spokane’s newest athletic facility, is a 4,000-seat multisport venue sited near the city’s downtown core and adjacent to Riverfront Park – a location that meant directional messaging for foot traffic was just as important as that for automobiles.
+The Podium, designed by Integrus Architecture, is a 4,000-seat multisport venue sited near Spokane’s downtown core and adjacent to Riverfront Park – a location that meant directional messaging for foot traffic was just as important as that for automobiles.

 Over a main concourse longer than a football field, signage directs visitors to the field house and concessions.